rufio-tf2/key-modifiers/README.md

 ## How to use it

 I've got this set up to show the following examples of how to use it.
-For any of these example keys that you aren't planning to modify, you should:
+The example code is commented out.
+Feel free to delete any of the stuff you aren't using:

-- Remove the key file from the [`keys/`](./key-modifiers/keys) folder
+- Clean up key files from the [`keys/`](./key-modifiers/keys) folder
-- Clean them out of [`resetKeys.cfg`](./key-modifiers/resetKeys.cfg) file
+- Remove unused from [`resetKeys.cfg`](./key-modifiers/resetKeys.cfg) file
-- Clean them out of [`altModify.cfg`](./key-modifiers/altModify.cfg) file
+- Remove unused from [`altModify.cfg`](./key-modifiers/altModify.cfg) file

 ### Example